johnsogg/cs1300/README.md

 same general idea in several languages to give you a sense of how the languages differ.

-Collaboration is strongly encouraged.
-If you work together or find a web site with code that you learn from, _you must indicate the relevant people and web sites in the source code you submit_.
+**Collaboration on homework assignments is strongly encouraged.** If you work together or find a web site with code that you learn from, _you must indicate the relevant people and web sites in the source code you submit_.
 Further, if you do work with other people, or find code on other web sites, _you must type all the code yourself._ Obviously I can't police copy/paste, so please realize this is for your own good.
 Trust me, I've been around the block once or twice.

 Homework assignment descriptions and file downloads will appear in the course GitHub repository over time.
 I will try to make them available